CleverCloud/documentation/content/doc/find-help/faq.md

 All instances on Clever Cloud run on the UTC timezone.
 We recommend to handle all your dates in UTC internally, and only handle timezones when reading or displaying dates.

-## I received an email saying "Addon [my add-on] disk is nearly full".
+## I received an email saying "Add-on [my add-on] disk is nearly full".
 What do I do?

 A full disk can cause your database to crash or become unresponsive.
 We advise you to check how many free space there is.